Comparing changes

 When to use comparison?

-• Before publishing a new component version – to make sure what has changed.
+• Before publishing a new version of a component – to make sure what has changed.

-• During code review – to assess changes made by the team.
+• During code review – to assess changes introduced by the team.

 • During migration – to compare exports between environments.

-• During integration – to ensure that dependencies match expectations.
+• During integration – to make sure dependencies match expectations.

 Last updated